This post was updated on January 30, 2023

 Wear/Tear and Peeling: 3

-– The worst that we have ever tested!
+– One of the worst stains that we have ever tested!
 The Behr Deck Stain had peeled on 80% of the decking surface.
 This stain seemed to offer little to no protection on the flooring after the 2 years.
 The railings did hold up much better.

 Cost Per Square Foot: 5

 – Behr Premium Deck Stain costs $39 per gallon.
 The manufacturer stated 250-350 square feet per gallon when actual coverage was less than 150 feet per gallon.
 We used 20 gallons for the 1200 square foot deck translating to a per square foot price of $.67 a foot.

 Preventing Mold/Mildew/Algae: 8